Program overview

 Graduates of the Bachelor of Music program can pursue a variety of career paths in Canada, including:

-• Music Producer: Oversee the production of music recordings, working with artists to shape their sound and vision.
+• Music Producer: Overseeing the production of music recordings, managing the creative process, and working with artists to achieve their vision.

-• Songwriter: Create original music and lyrics for various genres, collaborating with artists and producers.
+• Songwriter: Composing original music for various artists and projects, often collaborating with other musicians and producers.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.